-Q: Scott Rauland.
+Mr. RAULAND.
 I'd like to thank all the panelists for very thought-provoking presentations.
 And I admire your restraint.
 I know you prepared these, I'm sure, days and weeks in advance.

 But my question is directed towards what you can tell us about how you see things moving forward given the rather major events that took place just a couple days ago here in Washington, D.C.
-And I know this is difficult because, of course, we know who the president-elect is, we know very little about who will be stepping into, you know, take over the important portfolios, the national security portfolios.
+And I know this is difficult because, of course, we know who the president-elect is, we know very little about who will be stepping in to take over the important portfolios, the national security portfolios.